sanaa256/comp2850-hci-starter/wk09/lab-wk9/research/tasks.md

 **Scenario**: You realised the quiz was actually for COMP2860.

 **Action**:
-1. Update the name of the task you just added to: "2860 Quiz 5" (only change 2870 --> 2860)
+1. Update the name of the task you just added to: "2860 Quiz 5" (only change 2870 to 2860)
 2. Confirm the task appears in the list under its updated name

 **Success criteria**:
-- Upon clicking 'Edit', task moves from view mode to edit mode
-- Upon clicking 'Save', task moves from edit mode to view mode
-- Form is submitted
+- Both announced by SR if using one
 - Updated task appears immediately with HTMX or after reload with no-JS
 - Message confirming successful update shown/read by SR

 **Target time**:
-**Linked to**: Story #1,2,3,4
+**Linked to**: stories 1-4

 ---